barchart/alerting-service-public/docs/content/product_overview.md

 	* A news article, mentioning Apple common stock, was just published
 * You _start_ the alert:
 	* Barchart's Alert Service will continuously monitor your conditions
-	* Once your conditions are met, notifications are sent
+	* Once your conditions are met, notifications are dispatched

 ## Streaming Data Catalog